 - Check them out.
 Carry out credit checks and seek bank and trade references for prospective agents to ensure they are financially secure.
 Ask for references from existing customers as well - and be sure to follow them up.

 - Introduce yourself.
 Always interview potential agents face-to-face.
 It is important you work only with an agent with whom you can develop a good relationship.

-- Establish control.
-You will need to ensure that a commercial agent only sells your product or service where, how and to whom you want it sold.
-Discuss these matters fully with candidates, as well as the nature and frequency of contact you would expect to establish.
+- Agree the relationship.
+You will want to agree where, how and to which customers a commercial agent can sell your product or service.
+Discuss these matters fully with candidates, as well as the nature and frequency of contact you expect.
 The terms of your relationship need to be recorded in a contract, along with dispute resolution procedures and get-out clauses.

 - Agree payment terms.
 Whether payment is wholly or partially on commission should be written into the contract.
-When determining pay, balance the benefits that incentives such as bonuses bring with the loyalty that a retainer engenders.
+Balance the benefits that incentives such as bonuses bring with the loyalty that a retainer engenders.

 - Think about the future.
 You might want to include a restraint of trade clause in your contract.
 This can restrict the activities of an agent after the contract ends in order to protect your business.

 - Understand your obligations.
-You should be aware that the law gives considerable protection to self-employed agents sales agents.
-Importantly, if you want to terminate a self-employed agent's contract you must give up to three months' notice.
-Even then you may have to pay some compensation.
+You should be aware that the law gives considerable protection to self-employed agents.
+If you want to terminate a self-employed agent's contract you must give up to three months' notice.
+Even then you may have to pay compensation.

 - Take advice.
-A solicitor specialising in commercial contracts will know the exact duties and responsibilities that must be outlined in an agent's contract and will ensure that not only are they included but that they are watertight.
+A solicitor specialising in commercial contracts will know the duties and responsibilities that should be included in an agent's contract.
 It can be an expensive mistake to cut corners by doing things yourself.